 The only thing we don't like about the new Pieps compared to the old one is the battery life display.
 The old Pieps DSP Tour and DSP's display battery life like all other beacons with a battery percentage, while the new Pieps Sport uses a battery bar displaying 1/3, 2/3 or 3/3 full similar to most cell phones.

 The Pieps DSP Sport versus the Pieps DSP Pro

-The Pro has all of this with a slightly longer range, an "unflagging" feature, a 400hr battery life, double that of the DSP Sport, a frequency check button and a scan feature for use in multiple burial situations.
-To sum it up most backcountry users will be very happy with the Pieps Sport and with the exceptions of guides or advanced trip leaders, don't think that most people will benefit or use the advanced settings and features of the DSP Pro.
+The Pro has all of this with a slightly longer range, an "unflagging" feature, a 400hr battery life (double that of the Sport), a frequency check button, and a scan feature for use in multiple burial situations.
+To sum it up, most backcountry users will be delighted with the Sport and with the exceptions of guides or advanced trip leaders, we don't think that most people will benefit or use the advanced settings and features of the DSP Pro.

 OutdoorGearLab Member Reviews

 Most recent review: March 30, 2018